ARM-software/abi-aa/sysvabi64/sysvabi64.rst

   are in separate consecutive ELF segments then the text segment is the maximum combined span of the ELF segments.

-  3. The data segment contains the statically defined, writeable, per-process data sections.
+  3. The data segment contains the statically defined, writable, per-process data sections.
 In all models dynamically allocated data and stack can make use of the full virtual address space, dependent on operating system addressing limits.
 If the components are in